 PROMPT Using the information in these documents and other relevant information introduced in class, write an explanation of why zebras have stripes.
-Include information about the different explanations and why some are more credible than others.
+Be sure to explain why these sources offer conflicting information.

 Help students use evidence appropriately to support their explanations.
 Be sure that personal or anecdotal evidence is to supplement and enhance, not replace, textual and scientific evidence.